saintt02/rust-script-gitignore/README.md

 #### 2 Give permissions to the script

-- For adding permissions in Linux/MacOS, you need to execute the following command in the terminal.
+- For adding permissions in **Linux/MacOS**, you need to execute the following command in the terminal.

 ```zsh
 chmod +x rust_project_creation.sh
 ```

-- For adding permissions in Windows, you need to execute the following command in the terminal.
+- For adding permissions in **Windows**, you need to execute the following command in the terminal.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process